 MOD IAP/24A13/1

-RESOLUTION 85 (Buenos Aires, 2017)
+RESOLUTION 85 (Kigali, 2022)

 Facilitating the Internet of Things and smart cities and communities for global development

-The World Telecommunication Development Conference (Buenos Aires, 2017),
+The World Telecommunication Development Conference (Kigali, 2022),

 recalling

-a) Resolution 197 (Busan, 2014) of the Plenipotentiary Conference, on facilitating the Internet of Things (IoT) to prepare for a globally connected world;
+a) Resolution 197 (Rev. Dubai, 2018) of the Plenipotentiary Conference, on facilitating the Internet of Things (IoT) to prepare for a globally connected world;

-b) Resolution ITU-R 66 (Geneva, 2015) of the Radiocommunication Assembly, on studies related to wireless systems and applications for the development of the IoT;
+b) Resolution 66 (Rev. Sharm El-Sheikh, 2019) of the Radiocommunication Assembly, on studies related to wireless systems and applications for the development of the IoT;

-c) Resolution 98 (Hamammet, 2016) of the World Telecommunication Standardization Assembly, on enhancing standardization of the IoT and smart cities and communities for global development;
+c) Resolution 98 (Geneva, 2022) of the World Telecommunication Standardization Assembly, on enhancing standardization of the IoT and smart cities and communities for global development;

-d) Resolution 50 (Rev. Buenos Aires, 2017) of this conference, on optimal integration of information and communication technologies (ICTs);
+d) Resolution 50 (Rev. Kigali, 2022) of this conference, on optimal integration of information and communication technologies (ICTs);

-e) the goals of the ITU Telecommunication Development Sector (ITU-D), defined by Resolution 71 (Rev. Busan, 2014) of the Plenipotentiary Conference, particularly objective D2, under which ITU-D is entrusted with the task of fostering an enabling environment for ICT development and of fostering the development of telecommunication/ICT networks as well as relevant applications and services, including bridging the standardization gap;

-f) Recommendation ITU-D 22 (Dubai, 2014) of the World Telecommunication Development Conference, on bridging the standardization gap in association with regional groups of the study groups;
+e) Recommendation ITU-D 22 (Dubai, 2014) of the World Telecommunication Development Conference, on bridging the standardization gap in association with regional groups of the study groups;

-g) Resolution 139 (Rev. Busan, 2014) of the Plenipotentiary Conference, on use of telecommunications/ICTs to bridge the digital divide and build an inclusive information society;
+f) Resolution 139 (Rev. Dubai, 2018) of the Plenipotentiary Conference, on use of telecommunications/ICTs to bridge the digital divide and build an inclusive information society;

-h) Resolution 77 (Rev. Buenos Aires, 2017) of this conference, on broadband technology and applications for greater growth and development of telecommunication/ICT services and broadband connectivity;
+g) Resolution 77 (Rev. Kigali, 2022) of this conference, on broadband technology and applications for greater growth and development of telecommunication/ICT services and broadband connectivity;

-i) Resolution 200 (Busan, 2014) of the Plenipotentiary Conference, on the Connect 2020 Agenda for global telecommunication/ICT development,
+h) Resolution 200 (Rev. Dubai, 2018) of the Plenipotentiary Conference, on the Connect 2030 Agenda for global telecommunication/ICT development,

 noting